-The Town does not maintain, and has not improved, the rock scramble that is the ascent and descent to and from the top of Castle Rock.
-If you are a skilled climber or hiker, you can probably make it to the top.
-Climbing to the top is not generally illegal, but it is not recommended.
+The Town does not maintain - and has not improved - the rock scramble that is the ascent and descent to and from the top of Castle Rock.
 You are responsible for your own safety and your decision to leave the trail.
 The Rock has sheer walls that drop 50 feet or more, and falls have resulted in serious injuries and deaths.

 The Town maintains the Star, a flagpole and security cameras on top of Castle Rock.
 Skilled workers from the Fire and Parks and Recreation departments make the climb, using safety gear as necessary, to perform needed maintenance.

 An indoor ice rink is something the Town considered in its Indoor Recreation Facility Feasibility Study since hockey and ice skating are popular in Colorado.
-Most ice rinks in Colorado have been built through either a public/private partnership or by a dedicated funding source, such as taxes.
-(Some of that is due to the cost to build and maintain them).
+Most ice rinks in Colorado have been built through either a public/private partnership or by a dedicated funding source, such as taxes, due to the high costs associated with building and maintaining ice arenas.
 While there has been some interest from the private sector in building a new ice rink in Castle Rock, no construction is currently planned.